You are here:

 - Step 4 – Second consultation period with the Army Corps and site owners and development of Final Determination by Assistant Administrator for Water, including any final prohibitions or restrictions on mining the Pebble deposit.

-We are in step two of this process.
 The entire process typically takes about a year to complete.